 Using nutrient-dense hair oils is paramount in seeing results to improve the overall look and feel of the hair.

 Scalp massage with oils is an essential part of Ayurvedic Haircare practices.
-Specific Marma points, massaged on the neck and the head, help to relieve tension and boost scalp circulation.
+Specific Marma points massaged on the neck, and the head help relieve tension and boost scalp circulation.
 Book an Indian head massage to learn about these points, or grab a book to read up on it.

 This post contains affiliate links.
-We may receive a small commission if you purchase through these links, not affecting your sales.
+We may receive a small commission if you purchase through these links, but it will not affect your sales.

 Glowitgreen.com is a member of the Amazon affiliate link program.